AdobeDocs/control-panel.en/help/subdomains-certificates/using/setting-up-new-subdomain.md

     ![](assets/cname-confirmation.png)

-1. If you chose to delegate the subdomains' certificate to Adobe, certificate are automatically generated.
+1. If you chose to delegate the subdomains' certificate to Adobe, certificate records are automatically generated.
 Copy these records, either one by one, or by downloading a CSV file, then navigate to your domain hosting solution to generate the matching certificate.

     ![](assets/cname-csr-generation.png)